 I had the privilege to interview Dr Gajewski last year at Immunity 2015, where we talked about his work on STING (see post: Tom Gajewski takes the STING out of cancer).
-You can hear a short excerpt from the interview on Episode 2 of the Novel Targets Podcast.

 So a year later it’s a good time to return to the STING pathway and take a fresh look at what Aduro/Novartis are doing.